pnsn/GFAST/ShakeAlertBranch.md

 ### iniparser

-This is a tiny utiility from github to parse GFAST parameter files.
+This is a small utiility from github to parse GFAST parameter files.
 Will replace this functionality to use standard ShakeAlert versions. iniparser.h loaded in core/cmt/readIni.c, core/properties/initialize.c, core/scaling/pgd\_readIni.c, activeMQ/readIni.c.

-This is a tiny little compile with no unusual dependencies.
+This is a small self-contained compile with no unusual dependencies.

 ### libxml2